-Legal References: GASB (Governmental Accounting Standards Board) 87

-Accounting for Leases
+Legal References: GASB (Governmental Accounting Standards Board) 87 Accounting for Leases Cross References: Policy History: Adopted on: Revised on: 1.10.2023

 Purchasing

 The Superintendent is authorized to direct expenditures and purchases within limits of the annual budget for the school year.
 The Board must approve capital outlay items, when the aggregate total of a requisition exceeds \$80,000, except the Superintendent shall have the authority to make capital outlay purchases without prior approval when necessary to protect the interests of the District or the health and safety of staff or students.
 The Clerk will establish requisition and purchase order procedures to control and maintain proper accounting of expenditure of funds.